alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_054_eng.md

 Well then.

-*Tenjō-hen Uchū Kōji* somehow got off to a start.
+*Tenjou-hen Uchuu Kouji* somehow got off to a start.
 Episode 1 "Prince!
 Now Is the Time to Depart" (Direction/Imazawa Tetsuo), Episode 2 "Cruel!
 Asura King" (Direction/Umezawa Yoshitoshi), Episode 3 "Reunion!
 Woman of Geki Female Market" (Direction/Yoshizawa Takao)—with three episodes, the direction and animation staff had made one round.
 Starting from episode 4, we entered the second rotation round.

 By episode 3, each staff member had roughly confirmed the atmosphere and feel of this work.
 Each director had different "flavors," and those differences mysteriously matched well with each story's taste, allowing all three to work enjoyably.